-- are 65 years of age or over
+- are 65 years old or over

 - are pregnant

-- are living in a long-stay residential care home or other long-stay care facility
+- are living in a long-stay residential care home or another long-stay care facility

-- receive a carer’s allowance, or you are the main carer for an elderly or disabled person whose welfare may be at risk if you fall ill
+- receive a carer’s allowance, or you’re the main carer for an elderly or disabled person whose welfare may be at risk if you fall ill

-- being seriously overweight (BMI of 40 or above)
+- being seriously overweight (a BMI of 40 or above)

 If you have any queries please contact the surgery.